ConsenSysDiligence/napalm/docs/workflows.md

 - indicators -> direct
 - optimisations -> inform

-You'll notice this working if you install the napalm-base package!
+You'll notice this working if you install the napalm-core package!